Silur

 Silur is the second full-length release by Tarwater, an electronic music group from Berlin, Germany.
 The album debuted on September 28, 1998.
 The album combines spartan spoken-word narration with ambient, electronic music.
 The music mainly consists of looped samples layered with live instruments.
-The instruments used were not those commonly used in pop-rock music.
-For example, the flute is commonly used throughout the album.
+The instruments used were not those commonly found in pop-rock music.
+For example, the flute is used throughout the album.

-The album received some criticism for failing to maintain the same tone consistently throughout the album.
+The album received some criticism for failing to maintain a consistent tone.
 The first five songs feature a slow, deliberate, almost ethereal tone.
 The mood is interrupted by the sixth song, "No More Extra Time," an up-tempo synth-pop song.
-The album's seventh song reverts to the mood of the first five, however subsequent songs are progressively more pop-like than ambient.
+The album's seventh song reverts to the mood of the first five; however, subsequent songs are progressively more pop-like than ambient.